ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 We want to use the standard normal CDF, so let's normalize it piece by piece.
 We can move the mean over to the right side.

-And then divide through by the variance to get this into the form of a standard normal.
+And then divide through by the standard deviation to get this into the form of a standard normal.

 The CDF gives the probability of the left tail, so our right tail probability is just 1 minus the CDF of this larger expression that we've created.